-In the case of the death of an employee, the employee's supervisor should contact human resources.
+In case of the death of an employee, the employee's supervisor should contact Human Resources.

-Long-term Disability
+8.4 Long-term Disability

 If the university determines that the incumbent is unable to perform the responsibilities of the position by reason of long-term disability, the employee may be separated under provisions of the Faculty/Staff Benefits Manual.
+Upon request, the University will consider additional leave as a reasonable accommodation instead of termination.

-Separation While on Probation
+8.5 Separation While on Probation

 During the probationary period, a staff member may be removed from his or her position at any time, for any reason, and without prior notice.
-During an extended probationary period, a staff member removed from a position is entitled to two weeks notice of termination, or pay in lieu of notice.
+During a probationary period, a staff member removed from a position will receive a two-week notice of termination or pay in lieu of notice.